ClementNerma/Peggy/README.md

 ## Performances

-On my computer (Intel Core i7-9700F), in release mode the grammar is parsed in 16 microseconds (0.016 milliseconds) while the parsing takes about 128 microseconds (0.128 milliseconds).
+On my computer (Intel Core i7-9700F), in release mode the grammar is parsed in 16 microseconds (0.016 milliseconds) while the runtime engine takes about 128 microseconds (0.128 milliseconds).

 As you can guess, these increases linearly with the size of the inputs, which can lead to a time of multiple seconds if you parse tens of thousands of kilobytes.

-This is one of the main motivations for the future parser generator feature.
+With the parser generator, we go down from 128 microseconds to only 10 (so 0.010 milliseconds), which is great!

 ## Elegant error reporting

-A simple grammar like the one shown in [`src/lib.rs`](src/lib.rs) will give the following error message:
+A simple grammar like the one shown in [`peggy/src/lib.rs`](peggy/src/lib.rs) will give the following error message:

 ```
 ERROR: At line 1, column 7: